 Our gentle small-batch Flower-Only™ cannabis extraction method uses organic sugarcane ethanol to pull all of the terpenes and cannabinoids from the organic cannabis flowers.
 Then we combine the full spectrum extract with MCT coconut oil, the perfect carrier oil for optimum bioavailability.
-This allows Cornbread Hemp's USDA certified organic CBD oils to taste great naturally without the need for added flavors or sweeteners.
+This allows our CBD oils to taste great naturally without the need for added flavors or sweeteners.

 Cornbread Hemp has all products tested by a third party lab to ensure safety and potency and to provide a full terpene profile.
 We believe that the entourage effect is the best way to get the full benefits from the cannabis plant.
 And you can only achieve the entourage effect with all of the hundreds of cannabinoids and terpenes naturally found in cannabis.
 This is why we only produce full spectrum cannabis products that contain the federally legal amount of 0.3% THC.